Mexico (game): Scoring

+The highest score is twenty-one, followed by the six doubles, and the highest possible numerical value is sixty-five, which itself would rank just below one and one, and the lowest possible roll is thirty-one.
+This scoring system is identical to the dice game Mia, but the gameplay of Mia uses bluffing instead of straight comparisons.

-Although there are thirty-six possible results for any roll of two dice, there are only twenty-one meaningful results in the game of Mexico, since some rolls are cancelled by others.
-For instance, while 6-5 and 5-6 are considered different results in a statistical sense, they both equal sixty-five in this game.
-The possible results of any roll, and the ways it can be made, are listed in ascending order as follows:
+Although there are thirty-six possible results for any roll of two dice, there are only twenty-one meaningful results in the game of Mexico, since some rolls are equivalent.
+For instance, while a six and five and a five and six are considered different results in a statistical sense, they both equal sixty-five in this game.